DoD-Platform-One/Harbor/README.md

 ## Goals for the Initial Proof of Concept:
-1. Write some automation + docs that helps the user bring up a k3d cluster on Ubuntu
+1. Write some automation + docs that helps the user bring up a k3d cluster on CentOS (done)
-2. Deploy a Harbor Registry to the k3d cluster
+2. Deploy a Harbor Registry to the k3d cluster (done)
    * Only install Harbor Registry on the k3d cluster w/o BigBang, istio ingress, etc.
      (This is to minimize depeendencies and avoid a chicken and egg situation)
    * Harbor will be exposed via Service Type Load Balancer on 443 instead of via Ingress
-3. Write some automation + docs to populate Harbor with images from IronBank
+3. Write some automation + docs to populate Harbor with images from IronBank (WIP)
-4. Test against the Big Bang quick start repo
+4. Test against the Big Bang quick start repo (WIP)
-5. While working on the solution try to:
+5. While working on the solution try to: (Outcome: Realized needs a future ADR)
    * Design it so it could work in internet disconnected enviornments with minimal dependencies
    * Give a great user experience, in the form of minimial dependencies, minimal configuration
      and good docs